 We know that educators are trying to eliminate opportunity gaps and elevate and celebrate the brilliance of young scholars.
-But, the reality is that many learners do not have access to opportunities that allow them to become motivated, purposeful, resourceful, and strategic.
+But, the reality is that many learners do not have access to opportunities that allow them to become purposeful and reflective, resourceful and authentic, and strategic and action-oriented.
 It is our hope that by reading the text, and participating in this course, you will have strategies and resources that will allow you to have a great impact.